msacchi/SeismicLab/README.md

 ## SeismicLab
-### SeismicLab: reserch tools to read, write and process seismic data
+### Matlab reserch tools to read, write and process seismic data

 First do the following: